fstarnaud/ozp-documentation-wiki/Iteration-20.md

 * Work on performance scripts (update gatling scripts used for legacy version)

 ### Webtop
-* Hide metrics link unless user is an app mall steward or content steward
+* Hide metrics link unless user is an app mall admin
 * Lots of dead links in the top toolbar
 * Widget resize is flaky at best in both Grid and Desktop layouts (IE9)
 * Handle closing IWC widgets (deregister)